TDaltonC/ValueMRI_Analysis/Models/README.txt

 Model_009_v : like modle 9 but with no diff regressor (ie the only parametric regressor is Value)

+Model_010 : Onyl contains task regressors.
+No Vale or Difference regressors.

 PPI_001 : Connectivity models.
 There are three task regressors one for each subtask.

 PPI_002 : Connectivity models.
 There are 5 task regressors.
 (1) control; (2) scaling options that only require a partial valuation; (3) scaling options that require a complete valuation; (4) Bundling options that only require a partial valuation; (5) Bundling options that requre a full valuation.
 This is based off of the same definitions as model_004